lupyuen/pinephone-emulator/README.md

 The Block ends at `400801fc` because there's an Arm64 Branch Instruction `b.eq`.

-From this we deduce that Unicorn Emulator treats a sequence of Arm64 Instructions as a Block, until it encounters a Branch Instruction.
+From this we deduce that Unicorn Emulator treats a sequence of Arm64 Instructions as a Block, until it sees a Branch Instruction.
 (Including function calls)

 # Unmapped Memory in Unicorn Emulator